Dazzid/stockastic_piraites/README.md

 # Welcome to KSPR Stochastic Pirate Radio! 🏴‍☠️🏴‍☠️🏴‍☠️ 🦜
-This is the main repository for the Stochastic Piraites Radio.
+This is the main repository for the KSPR Stochastic Pirate Radio.

 To download the Mistral model
 - https://huggingface.co/TheBloke/Mistral-7B-v0.1-GGUF